mjmanley/PredictiveModeling/pm_service_ui_spark_batch.md

     ```
     {: codeblock}

-    **Spark Connection**: Spark service Credentials can be found on the Service Credentials tab of the Bluemix Spark service dashboard.
+    **Spark Connection**: Spark service Credentials can be found on the Service Credentials tab of the {{site.data.keyword.Bluemix_short}} Spark service dashboard.

     ```
 {